rupor-github/wsl-ssh-agent/README.md

 ## Usage

-1. Ensure that on Windows side `ssh-agent` service (OpenSSH Authentication Agent) is started - you may want to switch its startup mode to "automatic".
+1. Ensure that on Windows side `ssh-agent.exe` service (OpenSSH Authentication Agent) is started and has your keys.
+(After adding keys to Windows `ssh-agent.exe` you may remove them from your wsl home .ssh directory - just do not forget to adjust `IdentitiesOnly` directive in your ssh config accordingly.
+Keys are securely persisted in Windows registry, available for your account only).
+You may also want to switch its startup mode to "automatic".
 Using powershell with elevated privileges (admin mode):
 ```
 	Start-Service ssh-agent
 	Set-Service -StartupType Automatic ssh-agent
 ```

 2. Run `wsl-ssh-agent-gui.exe`.
 Basically there are several possible scenarios:

 	* Using `--socket` option specify "well known" path on Windows side and then properly specify the same path in every WSL session: